 But rocker is only one of a plethora of somewhat esoteric but vitally important ski construction technologies.
 To ensure you don’t walk into the shop unprepared this fall, what follows is OnTheSnow’s Dictionary of Ski Construction Terminology:

-Truth be told, rocker has existed since skis were first built with tips.
-The rise in a ski’s shovel is technically rocker, and it helps the ski do everything from deflecting cut-up snow and death cookies to providing a transition point on which to tip the ski into its arc.
+The rocker has existed since skis were first built with tips.
+The rise in a ski’s shovel is technically rocker, and it helps the ski do everything from deflecting cut-up snow and crud to providing a transition point on which to tip the ski into its arc.
 Rocker, as it’s marketed today, is simply an exaggerated rise in the ski’s tip.
 Same with the tail of a ski, where increased rocker can make it easier to transition out of a turn, or even to schmear or “slarve” the end of a carve into a kind of sliding skid.

 Also commonly called early rise, reverse camber, and even pre-bent, rocker’s exaggerated rise can make it dramatically easier to a roll a ski into the turn without having to aggressively pressure the tip.
 The more subtle the rocker or early rise, the more effectively a ski will grip the snow once it is put on edge.
 The more pronounced the rocker, the more likely a ski is designed for hitting the kind of powder you find riding snowcats or hiking out the backcountry access gates, where you can take rocker’s surfy sensations to the hilt.